Thebonn/Ambientes/README.md

 You can change background colors in the "Fundo" tab.
 And if you select the special colors [cores especiais], you can configure them in the "Cores especiais" tab.

-There is interaction with the Discord RPC with an interactive icon [both for the desktop and for the discord]
+There is interaction with the Discord RPC with an interactive icon [for desktop too]

 More updates soon!